nasa/trick/docs/documentation/building_a_simulation/Model-Source-Code.md

 #### Programming Language Support

-The majority of model source for simulations is written in C and C++ .
+The majority of model source for simulations is written in C and C++.
 Trick supports auto generating IO code to peek and poke C and C++ structures, classes, and enumerations.
 Trick also generates the necessary makefile rules to compile and link C and C++ model code into the simulation.

 Models written in other languages may be included in the simulation.
 It is possible to include Fortran 77, Fortran 90, Ada, and/or Java code in the simulation.
 These models cannot be called directly from the Trick scheduler, but may be called through C language wrapper functions provided by the user that executes the other language calls.